bghira/SimpleTuner/documentation/DOCKER.md

 ## Getting Started

+### 0. Things to keep in mind when running on windows (WSL)

+The following guide was tested in a WSL2 Distro that has the Dockerengine installed and was also contained the SimpleTuner repository.

 ### 1. Building the Container

 Clone the repository and navigate to the directory containing the Dockerfile.
 Build the Docker image using: